 A preacher’s biographical information is made available to the parish at the time an assignment is confirmed.

-There are ten themes to choose from, some requiring two preachers and some requiring one or two preachers.
+There are over ten themes to choose from, some requiring two preachers and some requiring one or two preachers.

 A Life Devoted to God – NEW